Swirrl/artsapi/README.md

 In production, you will use env vars to declare dropbox credentials.
 In development, you will need to find the file in `/config/initializers` called `dropbox.example` - add your credentials for Dropbox in here and rename it `dropbox.rb`.
 Make sure you do not commit this, as you will have to change `production.rb` to not expect env vars with the locations provided (see the Docker/Deployment) section below.

+### Foreman

+If you wish to use Foreman to manage development (we encourage this), then add the locations into the `Procfile.example` file, and rename it `Procfile`.
+Then, change out of this directory and `$ gem install foreman`; you will now be able to use `foreman start` to bring up development dependencies.
+Make sure you have development unicorn configuration at `./config/unicorn_development.rb`

+### Thread Safety (Important!)
-Although effort has been made to try and make the application thread-safe, we cannot guarantee that it will work; hence you will need to pass the `-c 1` option to Sidekiq when running.
+Although effort has been made to try and make the application thread-safe, we cannot guarantee thread safety; hence you will need to pass the `-c 1` option to Sidekiq when running.

 ## Deployment